 Reports, information or rumors of Title IX violations involving the President must be submitted to the Board chair.

 Inquiries and Investigations of Title IX Violations

 The Title IX coordinator receiving the report of alleged Title IX violations will promptly initiate an inquiry and/or investigation.
 The inquiry and/or investigation will be conducted in accordance with state and federal laws.

-Process
+Procedure Overview

 When a formal written complaint of sex-based discrimination is reported by an individual(s), the Title IX Coordinator(s) will complete an initial inquiry to determine if the allegations meet the requirements of Title IX.
 If the allegations do not meet the Title IX requirements, the formal Title IX complaint must be dismissed.
 However, the College may still choose to investigate the sex-based discrimination and/or misconduct.
 The dismissal of the Title IX complaint may be appealed following the appeal procedures below.